Persuading customers to part with their money may not be easy. But the actual process is a straightforward one.

 - If you get an immediate brush-off, try to keep the conversation going.

-For example, if you are asked to put something in the post, ask what in particular the customer is interested in.
+For example, if you are asked to email instead, ask what in particular the customer is interested in.

 - If customers say they need to think about it, ask what their concerns are.